ImaanBontle/SDV-immersive-weathers/README.md

 <!--Getting Started-->
 ## Getting Started <a id="getting-started"></a>

+*NB: To use this mod series, you will need the [Framework mod](#about-framework).
+Make sure to download it!
+It handles all cross-compatibility, integrations and shared functionality.*

 Follow these steps to get Immersive Weathers running on your local copy of Stardew Valley.